-Betalú, under some completely adverse weather conditions, with rain throughout the tour, has used 17 hours and 34 minutes to cover 300 kilometers and 9000 meters of unevenness accumulated of the route.
+Betalú, under some completely adverse weather conditions, with rain all the way, has used 17 hours and 34 minutes to cover 300 kilometers and 9000 meters of unevenness accumulated of the route.

-This route is one of the hardest in the world with 300 km and 9.000 meters of elevation gain
+This route is one of the hardest in the world with 300 km and 9.000 meters of unevenness

-The Carara National Park is a practically virgin tropical forest, a true beauty that reaches the sea and offers a very precious biological diversity.
+Carara National Park is a practically virgin tropical forest, a true beauty that reaches down to the sea and offers a very precious biological diversity.